-A dozen miles east of Grants and 50 miles west of Albuquerque, one of the Southwest’s most intriguing sites, Acoma Pueblo, stands atop a 350-foot-high sandstone mesa.
-Long known as “Sky City,” Acoma is one of the very oldest communities in North America, inhabited since AD 1150.
+A dozen miles east of Grants and 50 miles west of Albuquerque, one of the Southwest’s most intriguing sites, Acoma Pueblo, stands atop a more than 350-foot-high sandstone mesa.
+Long known as “Sky City,” Acoma is one of the oldest communities in North America, inhabited since AD 1150.
 The views out across the plains are unforgettable, especially toward Enchanted Mesa on the horizon to the northeast.

 Acoma Pueblo is 15 miles south of I-40, from exit 108 (westbound) or exit 96 (eastbound).
 Start your visit by appreciating the artifacts displayed in the beautiful Haak’u Museum, at the base of the mesa, where tours of the ancient Sky City begin.
-The Acoma tribe also operates the money-spinning Sky City Casino and Hotel (888/759-2489, $99 and up), sited well away from the historic core of the pueblo, right off I-40 exit 102.
+The Acoma community also operates the money-spinning Sky City Casino and Hotel (888/759-2489, $89 and up), sited well away from the historic core of the pueblo, right off I-40 exit 102.